South African constitutional litigation: Direct horizontal application: duties of private actors

-The near-redundancy of direct horizontal application

 Like its predecessor, the 1996 Constitution provides for direct vertical application of the Bill of Rights but, unlike its predecessor, is not confined to this form of direct application.
 Section 8(2) clearly envisages direct application of the Bill of Rights in the horizontal relationship in certain circumstances, and therefore "points unequivocally toward a much broader conception of direct application."
 The 1996 Constitution also still permits, however, in section 39(2) (as the Interim Constitution did in section 35(3)), indirect application of the Bill of Rights in horizontal cases.
 The presence of section 39(2), as Kentridge AJ stated, "prophetically," in Du Plessis v De Klerk, "makes much of the vertical-horizontal debate irrelevant."
 Since Du Plessis, the courts have routinely approached the issue of the effect of the Bill of Rights on the common law indirectly.
 The invitation of section 8(2)—to apply rights directly in horizontal situations—was "snubbed."

 For a while, therefore, direct horizontality, "this deliberate innovation in the Constitution," threatened "to become a dead letter."
 As Iain Currie and Johan de Waal observe, "Certainly, one attraction of indirect application was that courts did not have to confront the opacity and apparent circularity of s 8 (the Bill of Rights was to be applied to private actors 'where applicable')."
 Whatever the reasons, indirect horizontality provided the default form of application by which the courts approached the common law.
 The trouble with this was that, besides rendering section 8(2) of the Constitution "irrelevant," the "model of indirect application or, if you will indirect horizontality," as Kentridge AJ pointed out in Du Plessis, "seems peculiarly appropriate to a judicial system which, as in Germany, separates constitutional jurisdiction from ordinary jurisdiction."
 But, under the 1996 Constitution, and in a deliberate alteration of the position under the interim Constitution, South Africa no longer separates constitutional jurisdiction from ordinary jurisdiction.
 Moreover, indirect application suggests that there is a body of common law that is "conceptually separate from the Constitution, exercising a mediating influence between the actors to whom it applies and the Constitution.
 This," write Currie and De Waal, "is difficult to accommodate" in the remodelled constitutional system in which there is "only one system of law."